Keats/kickstart/README.md

 Lastly, since Windows does not allow `|` in file paths, you may use a [tera built-in filter][builtin] by using the `$$` separator instead.

+Note that, in file templates, you should keep using `|` for filtering, as the `$$` syntax is only for files and directories.

 ## Try it out

 ```bash